darron/sysadvent-docker/Article.md

 2013/12/02 23:07:22 [DEBUG] Event 'user' script output: ip-10-227-14-222 role is build
 ```

-You can also watch what's going on with the entire cluster:
+You can also watch what's going on through the entire cluster:

 `serf monitor`